Mandoline: Design

-A mandoline consists of two parallel working surfaces, one of which can be adjusted in height.
+A mandoline consists of two parallel working surfaces, one of which may be adjustable in height.
 A food item is slid along the adjustable surface until it reaches a blade mounted on the fixed surface, slicing it and letting it fall.

 Other blades perpendicular to the main blade are often mounted so that the slice is cut into strips.
-The mandoline juliennes in several widths and thicknesses.
-It also makes slices, waffle cuts and crinkle cuts, and dices firm vegetables and fruits.
+These mandolines julienne in one or more widths and thicknesses.
+They also make slices, waffle cuts and crinkle cuts, and dice firm vegetables and fruits.

-With a mandoline, slices are uniform in thickness, which is important with foods that are deep-fried or baked (e.g. potato chips), as well as for presentation.
-Slices can be very thin, and be made very quickly, with significantly less skill and effort than would be required if cutting with a knife or other blade.
+With a mandoline, slices are uniform in thickness, which is important with foods that are deep-fried or baked, as well as for presentation.
+Slices can be made very quickly, with significantly less skill and effort than would be required if cutting with a knife or other blade, and adjustable mandolines can make very thin slices.

 Operation

 A mandoline is used by running a piece of food (with some protection for fingers) along an adjustable inclined plane into one or more blades.
 On some models vertical blades cut to produce julienne, or a wavy blade is used that produces crinkle cuts.
 In these models a quarter turn to the food between passes produces dice and waffle cuts.

 A mandoline can cause serious injury if not used correctly.